-In SolidWorks, you create 3D parts, assemblies and 2D drawings.
-The part, assembly, and drawing documents are related.
+In SolidWorks, you create 2D and 3D sketches, 3D parts, 3D assemblies and 2D drawings.
+The part, assembly and drawing documents are related.
+Additional information on SolidWorks and its family of products can be obtained at their URL, www.SolidWorks.com.